 No diet has been proven to prevent GERD.
 However, certain foods may ease symptoms in some people.

 Research shows that increased fiber intake, specifically in the form of fruits and vegetables, may protect against GERD.
-But scientists are not yet certain how fiber prevents GERD symptoms.
+But scientists aren’t yet certain how fiber prevents GERD symptoms.

 Increasing your dietary fiber is generally a good idea.
 In addition to helping with GERD symptoms, fiber also reduces the risk of: